Prof Esther May - ACDHS CHAIR

 Prof Terry Haines

-Head of School, Primary Allied Health Care at Monash University
+School of Primary Allied Health Care

 Professor Terry Haines is Head of the School of Primary and Allied Health Care at Monash University.
 In this role he is responsible for a school with 6 departments, over 150 staff, and over 180 research higher degree students.